GracefulMara/task2-contactform/README.md

-Task 2 – Tech Class Feedback Form 📝
+Task 2 – Contact Form 📝

-This is a simple HTML feedback form created as part of the Upskill Web Development Track (Week 2).
+This is a simple HTML feedback form.
 It allows learners to submit structured feedback after a tech class session, including details like their learning track, satisfaction level, and suggestions for improvement.